Cable cell mechanisms¶

 - __iter___()¶

-Return a list names of all the mechanisms in the catalogue.
+Return a list of names of all the mechanisms in the catalogue.

 Note: This enables the following idiom